-Signal Direction Description

-RIDMy[n:0] Input Read data ID.
+Signal Direction Description RIDMy[n:0] Input Read data ID.
 RDATAMy[127:0] Input Read data.
 RRESPMy[3:0] Input Read data response.
 RLASTMy Input Read last.
 This signal indicates the last transfer in a read burst.
 RUSERMy[n:0] Input The specified extension to the R payload.
+The width of this signal is IMPLEMENTATION DEFINED.
 RCHECKSUMMy[n:0] Input An optional extension to the R payload that you can use to transmit checksum or parity information for the data.
-You can configure the width of this signal.
+The width of this signal is IMPLEMENTATION DEFINED.

-RVALIDMy Input Read data is valid.

-RREADYMy Output Read data is ready.